Wisdom Tooth Extractions – Springdale, AR

 Dentist using model smile to explain when wisdom tooth extraction is necessary

 Not everyone needs to have their wisdom teeth taken out.
-The procedure is only considered necessary in the following circumstances:
+The procedure is only considered necessary when:

-• The wisdom tooth completely fails to break through the gums.
+• The tooth completely fails to break through your gums.

 • The wisdom tooth only partially breaks through the gums.

-• The wisdom tooth grows in a way that damages the neighboring teeth.
+• Your tooth grows in a way that damages neighboring teeth or gums.

-• The wisdom tooth is hard to clean and consequently increases your risk for cavities and gum disease.
+• Your wisdom teeth are hard to clean, which increases your risk for cavities and gum disease.

-• The wisdom tooth is causing you recurring pain.
+• The problem tooth is causing you recurring discomfort or sudden, sharp pain.

 Dentist explaining wisdom tooth extraction aftercare to dental patient